Library-Keeper/PieData/README.md

-**PieDB** is an ORM-wrapped file database that supports SQL-like commands via WebSocket server.
+**PieData** is an ORM-wrapped file database that supports SQL-like commands via WebSocket server.
 Each table is stored as a folder, each record as an XML file.
 The ORM layer allows you to work with Python models, and the server handles client commands via WebSocket.

 # Usage example